Building a stable link

 It's essential to use stable links in your unit.
 This ensures that (1) students can access resources from home, (2) students aren’t asked to pay for a resource, and (3) the link won’t break unexpectedly.

 To convert your URL into a stable link, follow these steps:

 - Enter the DOI or URL for the resource.

 - Click 'Build link'.

 - The Link Builder will generate a stable link for the resource.
-You’ll see that ezproxy has been added at the beginning of the link.
+You’ll find that ezproxy has been added at the beginning of the link.
 Click 'Test link' to ensure it works.

 This URL can be copied and sent to students and colleagues.
 If you want to embed your stable link into content in CloudDeakin – read the guide on linking directly to resources in CloudDeakin, as there is a trick to it!

 Note: Some databases will provide ezproxy links already.
 Look out for the permalink symbol

 If you need further assistance, contact your librarian.